chirichexe/kratos/README.md

 </div>

-KRATOS is an academic Kubernetes operator project for studying application-aware GPU scheduling of CUDA workloads on heterogeneous clusters.
+KRATOS is a Kubernetes operator for studying application-aware GPU scheduling of CUDA workloads on heterogeneous clusters.

 The framework does not replace Kubernetes or Volcano.
-It adds an intermediate decision layer that learns from previous executions, scores eligible nodes, and generates scheduling hints that Volcano can use for final placement.
+It adds an *intermediate decision layer* that learns from previous executions, scores eligible nodes, and generates scheduling hints.

 The current design goal is to let users describe CUDA workloads together with their scheduling requirements, such as GPU memory, compute capability, priority, replica count, and distributed constraints.

-After an initial execution, the controller is expected to collect profiling information, for example whether a kernel is compute-bound or memory-bound, and reuse that profile to score nodes for later runs.
-This makes the scheduling policy application-aware while keeping Volcano available as a future final scheduler integration.
+After an initial execution, the controller is expected to collect *profiling information* from *nsight-compute* (e.g. if a kernel is compute-bound or memory-bound) and reuse that profile to score nodes for later runs, in order to make the scheduling policy application-aware.

 ## Status

-The repository is currently a lightweight Kubebuilder-style scaffold.
-It defines the `CUDAExperiment` API direction, controller boundary, and domain packages for workload profiling, profile storage, scheduling decisions, telemetry, Volcano integration, and workload construction.

 Planned integrations include:

 - Kubernetes for resource lifecycle management.
-- Volcano for queueing, gang scheduling, priorities, preemption, fair sharing, and final placement.
 - NVIDIA Nsight Compute and DCGM for CUDA profiling and GPU metrics.
 - Prometheus and Grafana for runtime observability.